 Jason Todd

 After Dick Grayson left to do his own thing, Batman found some punk kid trying to steal the tires off the Batmobile.
 This apparently appealed to The Dark Knight, since he took Jason Todd in as his new sidekick.
-But when considering all Robins in order, you may not realize how much people hated this character at the time.
+But when considering all the past companions, you may not realize how much people hated this character at the time.
 He came off as whiny and annoying, something that fans would not appreciate.
 Eventually, DC had to drop him.
 They accomplished this by having him beaten by a crowbar, then killed in an explosion by The Joker.
 Amazingly, Jason Todd later had his life restored and returned to comics as the anti-hero called Red Hood.

 Tim Drake